Facebook, what are you saying? A glimpse into their latest education marketers guide

 Facebook has put together a new guide, aimed at education marketers, which provides new insights, specifically for colleges and universities.
 One of the perks of having a close relationship with Facebook is that we get first dibs on their sector-specific research and guidance.
 We don’t want to keep it all to ourselves, thought’ we do a handy roundup.

-Without further adieu, here are the juicy bits from Facebook’s Education Marketers Guide.
+Without further ado, here are the juicy bits from Facebook’s Education Marketers Guide.

 Video and storytelling